rill-js/http/README.md

 People love node, people love the programming style and it's flexibility.
 This api exposes the "http" module as an isomorphic server.
 It essentially allows you to run your nodejs server in the browser for epic progressive enhancement and an isomorphic paradise.
 This is a low level library used by [Rill](https://github.com/rill-js/rill) which implements an express style api on top of this.

 # Browser support
-A [whatwg-fetch polyfill](https://github.com/github/fetch) is required for IE and Safari support.
+All modern browsers are supported including IE10+.
 IE9 is also supported with a [History API polyfill](https://github.com/devote/HTML5-History-API).

+Older browsers will also need to polyfill the Promise API, checkout [es6-promise](https://github.com/stefanpenner/es6-promise) for a good polyfill, babel-polyfill also covers this.

 # Installation